 Truman is a classic 1986 Land Rover 90, and now he’s our official 30A mascot.

 Truman was first put into service on August 29, 1986 (Registration ID: 61KF77), and the last unit he served was the Royal Wessex Yeomanry, an armored regiment of the British Territorial Army.
-Our overseas friends found him abandoned on a military lot, so we bought him in August 2012 and immediately began our restoration project.
+Our overseas friend found him abandoned on a military lot, so we bought him in August 2012 and immediately began our restoration project.

 We incorporated many of your suggestions, including adding a 12,000-lb plasma rope winch, a rear-mounted British MOD water can, a snorkel, a tone-on-tone 30A logo painted on each door, new seats and more.
 We even let 30A fans choose its name … and they voted for “Truman,” after our community’s most famous — if fictional — resident.
-After much nervous anticipation (and bureaucratic paperwork), our D-90 eventually cleared U.S. Customs in Jacksonville.
+After much nervous anticipation (and bureaucratic paperwork), our Land Rover 90 eventually cleared U.S. Customs in Jacksonville.
 Then on March 29, 2013 — after 8 long months of work and waiting — Truman finally rolled into Santa Rosa Beach, where he’ll live out the rest of his days basking in our Florida sunshine.